OpenAKM/AKM_AIM_TechnicalDocs/README.md

-# TechnicalDocumentation
+# AKM and AIM Technical Documentation

-Technical documentation of the QSI methodology and framework.
+Technical documentation of the AKM and AIM methodology and framework.

-See deployed GitHub Pages -- https://qsi-foundation.github.io/TechnicalDocumentation/
+See deployed GitHub Pages -- https://qsi-foundation.github.io/AKM_And_AIM_Technical_Docs/